martinRenou/jupyterlab-app-template/USER_DOCS.md

 This documentation will guide you through making your own web application using the toolset provided by the JupyterLab plugin system and JupyterLab UI components.

+It is advised to also look at existing Lab remixes implementations and examples.

+- Retrolab is a custom Lab remix which gives a class Jupyter Notebook look to JupyterLab: https://github.com/jupyterlab/retrolab
+- Quetz-frontend is the website implementation for the open source package server Quetz.
+The website is completely unrelated to Jupyter, but was built using the JupyterLab remix approach:  https://github.com/mamba-org/quetz-frontend
+- You can find multiple examples of custom web applications using JupyterLab components under [the examples directory of the JupyterLab repo](https://github.com/jupyterlab/jupyterlab/tree/master/examples).
+These are good starting points for making simple apps.
+- You can also look at the [jupyterlab-app-template repository](https://github.com/jtpio/jupyterlab-app-template) which provides a template for starting a more advanced application, with everything setup for packaging your application.
+This template was used for making the Quetz frontend.

 ## Structure of a Lab remix

 Like any other web application, one built using JupyterLab components requires you implement both a backend and a frontend.
 The backend serves all the frontend assets to the user (HTML, CSS and JavaScript code, images, data etc) by implementing the HTTP endpoints.
 The frontend is made of the JavaScript code that runs in the user's browser to make dynamic pages.

-It is advised to look at existing Lab remixes implementations and examples.
-You can find multiple examples of custom web applications using JupyterLab components under [the examples directory of the JupyterLab repo](https://github.com/jupyterlab/jupyterlab/tree/master/examples).
-These are good starting points for making simple apps.
-You can also look at the [jupyterlab-app-template repository](https://github.com/jtpio/jupyterlab-app-template) which provides a template for starting a more advanced application, with everything setup for packaging your application.

 ### Server - backend